pwaring/technical-talks/engima-lessons/slides.md

 # Compromised keys

- - U-boats spent long times at sea so required monthly(?) books
+ - U-boats spent long times at sea
  - Capture a U-boat and you have the keys
- - Germans did not always revoke keys after sinking (expensive)
+ - Germans did not always revoke keys after capture (expensive)
+ - Reliance on U-boat crew destroying keys
  - Extremely dangerous operation, but rewarding
  - Still need cryptoanalysis to continue

+# U-33

+ - Sent to lay mines in Scottish waters
+ - Normal procedure: no Enigma machines or codes on mine-layers
+ - Ignored and submarine was captured, along with bits of Enigma machine

 # Per-message keys

  - Choose a new key per message, encrypted with the day book setting
  - Reduces the amount of ciphertext using the day book setting
  - Send key twice to avoid transmission problems
- - Repetition is bad!
+ - Repetition is bad
+ - Obtain the day key and you have the message keys

-# U-33
+# Guessable message keys

- - Sent to lay mines in Scottish waters
- - Normal procedure: no Enigma machines or codes on mine-layers
+ - People can't choose truly random sequences
+ - Operators choose their/partner's initials
- - Ignored
+ - Operators re-use keys

-# Security through obscurity

- - Germans careful to keep hold of Enigma machines
+ - Actual key space much lower than theorectical key space
+ - Similar to card PINs today

-# Assumption of security
+# Blind faith in security

+ - Enigma assumed to be unbreakable
+ - Reasonable assumption *if used correctly*
  - Occasionally not using decrypted messages
+ - Assumption of spies etc. instead of code breakers
+ - Zimmerman telegram (WWI)

 # Lessons learned